Midwest Director / National Women's Entrepreneurship Director

 Previously, Mark served as the organization’s California Director, Project Manager and Outreach Manager in California where he developed strong relationships with small business owners and business organizations across the state.
 Prior to joining the organization more than six years ago, he worked for state and federal lawmakers where he directed business operations and built relationships with small business owners and key stakeholders as they pertained to public policy issues.
 An entrepreneur himself, Mark runs a small consulting business specializing in volunteer management and organizational capacity building.
 He also serves on the advisory boards for the Northern California Small Business Development Centers network (which oversees a total of 18 SBDCs in California), the Insure the Uninsured Project (ITUP) and on Covered California's Marketing, Outreach and Enrollment Advisory Group.
 Additionally, he serves on the board of directors for the California Association for Micro Enterprise Opportunity (CAMEO) and TMC Community Capital.Contact Mark »

 Vice President, Communications

-Prior to joining Small Business Majority more than five years ago, Cassie worked with a consulting firm, providing strategic communications support to the U.S. Department of Energy, where she focused on storytelling and promoting success stories of projects supported by the Department.
+Prior to joining Small Business Majority more than six years ago, Cassie provided strategic communications support to the U.S. Department of Energy, where she focused on storytelling and promoting success stories of projects supported by the Department.
 She has worked as a writer and editor in a variety of sectors, including at the Louisiana state legislature, universities, research and nonprofit organizations.Contact Cassie »